Hibiscus Plant Care

 First and foremost, gather up all the yellow buds you find every day.
 It is best to pick them off the plants before they fall, but if any fall it is still a good idea to gather them up.
 Seal them into a zip lock bag and dispose of them in the trash right away.
 The idea is to break their life cycle by preventing the larvae from emerging from the bud and burrowing into the soil to pupate.

 Drench Pesticide into the Soil:

 Use a systemic pesticide in the soil around the base of your hibiscus plants to kill any larvae that have burrowed into the soil.
-Bayer Tree and Shrub is a good systemic pest control products that will kill the midge in soil.
+Bayer Rose & Flower is a good systemic pest control products that will kill the midge in soil.

 Sprays the Buds and Tops of your Hibiscus: